Ultimate Product Gallery

 • No hover: only clicking changes the selected item.

-• Optional hover zoom
+• Optional hover zoom.

-• Optional lightbox (full-screen viewing)
+• Optional lightbox for full-screen viewing.

 • Self-hosted video uses the native HTML5 video player.

-• YouTube/Vimeo embeds load their respective players.
+• YouTube and Vimeo embeds load their own players.

-• PDFs:
+• For PDFs:

-• An embedded PDF viewer when supported by the browser
+• An embedded PDF viewer, when supported by the browser.

-• A fallback download link if embedding is not supported or blocked
+• A fallback download link if embedding is not supported or blocked.

 Troubleshooting